Copywriting: The Craziest Creative Writing Job There Is

 MW: Yes.
 You may have the most incredible lexicon on earth and be a master of punctuation, but if you can’t connect with someone, you can’t sell them anything.
 Keep it simple.
 All of the best work has a simple concept that’s brought to life in a simple way.

 Also, this business can be stressful.
 It can wear on you.
 There’s a lot of long nights and weekends.
 But it’s so worth it.
 You could be doing someone’s taxes instead.
 Yuck.
-Always remember that this job can bring you to places you never would have seen, put you in rooms with people you never would have met, and teach you things about yourself that you never would have known.
+Always remember that this job can bring you to places you never would have seen, put you in rooms with people you would never have met, and teach you things about yourself that you would never have known.